ietf-wg-cellar/flac-specification/rfc_backmatter.md

 Many FLAC audio players are unable to render multi-channel audio or audio with an uncommon sample rate.
 While this is not a concern specific to the FLAC format, it is of note when requiring maximum compatibility with decoders.
 Unlike the previously mentioned interoperability considerations, this is one that cannot be satisfied without sacrificing the lossless nature of the FLAC format.

-From a non-exhaustive inquiry, it seems that a non-negligible amount of players, especially hardware players, do not support audio with 3 or more channels or sample rates other than those considered common, see [section sample rate bits](#sample-rate-bits).
+From a non-exhaustive inquiry, it seems that a non-negligible amount of players, especially hardware players, do not support audio with 3 or more channels or sample rates other than those considered common, see (#sample-rate-bits).

-For those players that do support and are able to render multi-channel audio, many do not parse and use the WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag (see [section channel mask](#channel-mask)).
+For those players that do support and are able to render multi-channel audio, many do not parse and use the WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK tag (see (#channel-mask)).
 This too is an interoperability consideration that cannot be satisfied without sacrificing the lossless nature of the FLAC format.

 ## Changing audio properties mid-stream

 Each FLAC frame header stores the audio sample rate, number of bits per sample, and number of channels independently of the streaminfo metadata block and other frame headers.
 This was done to permit multicasting of FLAC files, but it also allows these properties to change mid-stream.
 However, many FLAC decoders do not handle such changes, as few other formats are capable of holding such streams and changing playback properties during playback is often not possible without interrupting playback.
-Also, as explained in [section frame structure](#frame-structure), using this feature of FLAC results in various practical problems.
+Also, as explained in (#frame-structure), using this feature of FLAC results in various practical problems.

-However, even when storing an audio stream with changing properties in FLAC encapsulated in a container capable of handling such changes, as recommended in [section frame structure](#frame-structure), many decoders are not able to decode such a stream correctly.
-Therefore, maximum compatibility with decoders is achieved when FLAC files are created with a single set of audio properties, in which the properties coded in the streaminfo metadata block (see [section streaminfo](#streaminfo)) and the properties coded in all frame headers (see [section frame header](#frame-header)) are the same.
+However, even when storing an audio stream with changing properties in FLAC encapsulated in a container capable of handling such changes, as recommended in (#frame-structure), many decoders are not able to decode such a stream correctly.
+Therefore, maximum compatibility with decoders is achieved when FLAC files are created with a single set of audio properties, in which the properties coded in the streaminfo metadata block (see (#streaminfo)) and the properties coded in all frame headers (see (#frame-header)) are the same.
 This can be achieved by splitting up an input stream with changing audio properties at the points where these properties change into separate streams or files.

 # Examples